Xilinx/xen/docs/misc/xen-command-line.markdown

 Flag that makes a dom0 use shadow paging.
 Only works when "pvh" is enabled.

+### dom0\_colors (arm64)
+> `= List of <integer>-<integer>`

+> Default: `All available colors`

+Specify dom0 color configuration.
+If the parameter is not set, all available colors are chosen and the user is warned on Xen's serial console.
+This color configuration acts also as the default one for all DomUs that do not have any explicit color assignment in their configuration file.

 ### dom0\_ioports\_disable (x86)
 > `= List of <hex>-<hex>`